Freedom Call

 Freedom Call is a German power metal band formed in 1998.
 The band tours regularly and the current line-up includes one original member, lead vocalist and songwriter, Chris Bay.
-Freedom Call has released 12 albums in total, nine of these studio albums.
+Freedom Call has released 14 albums in total, eleven of these studio albums.

 Biography

 Background

 Freedom Call's frontman Chris Bay gained a lot of his vocal ability from his grandfather, an opera singer with the Berlin State Opera, and his mother, who was a sought-after chorus singer.
 When only seven he began to play the guitar and by the time he was ten had tried his hand at the piano.

 Having played in various local rock bands, Bay moved to Hamburg in 1990 and got his first serious gig when he worked with Zed Yago.
 From 1993 to 1996 Chris was a member of former Victory guitarist Hermann Frank's band Moon Doc, with whom he recorded the albums "Moon Doc" (1995) and "Get Mooned" (1996).